Ág

 Only a few Germans of Hungary live there, the majority today are the descendants of Hungarians from the Czechoslovak–Hungarian population exchange.
-They got the houses of the former Danube Swabians Inhabitants.
+They got the houses of the former Danube Swabian inhabitants.

+Etymology

+The village's name comes from the word ág, meaning 'stream'.
+It was recorded as Naghagh in 1487.

 Local government

 The village is governed by a mayor with a four-person council.
 The local government of the village operates a joint council office with the nearby localities of Gerényes, Kisvaszar, Tarrós, Tékes and Vásárosdombó. Ág maintains a branch office, but the seat of the joint council is in Vásárosdombó.

 As of the election of 2019, the village also has a local minority self-government for its Roma community, with three elected representatives.

 Transportation

 The village is a cul-de-sac community, with only one access road connecting it to Road 6546 via nearby village Gerényes.